fatiha-izmouh/shoes_app/SEVEN_IMAGES_SETUP.md

 ## Frontend Display

-The product detail page automatically handles the increased number of images using its existing carousel and dot indicator logic.
+The product detail page automatically handles the number of images provided (from 1 to 7) using its existing carousel and dot indicator logic. **No placeholders are shown for missing slots;** the app only displays the images you actually upload.

 ## Usage

 When adding or editing a product, you will now see 7 image upload slots.
 The first one is required, while the others are optional.
+- If you provide 3 images, the product page will show exactly 3 images.
-- If you provide fewer than 7 images, the app will show placeholders for the remaining slots in the API (to maintain consistent array length) but the carousel typically filters them or handles them gracefully.
+- If you provide 7 images, it will show all 7.
-- *Note:* The frontend carousel is dynamic and will show as many images as provided.
+- The carousel and navigation dots will adjust automatically to the number of images.